jhu-cs-uima-sp24/TeamP-AiFeel/README.md

 - Password: zhaohongyu0815

 ## General State
-We have implemented most of the basic features that users interact with.
+We have implemented most of the basic features that users interact with--login/signup, starting a journal entry, customizing their profile, and calendar view.
 For next sprint we'll work on AI and more advanced database storage.

 ## Implemented Features
 ### Login/Signup